-- !
-Describe the process for reassessing the current ICP and determining the appropriate alternative actions, if enrollee's goals are not met (Factor 1). - Describe how the plan determines the frequency for ICP review/modification as health care needs change (Factor 2). - Detail roles/functions, professional requirements and credentials required for the personnel responsible for developing the ICP (Factor 3). - !
+- Describe the process for reassessing the current ICP and determining the appropriate alternative actions, if enrollee's goals are not met (Factor 1). - !
+Provide a detailed explanation of how stratified results are incorporated into the ICP (Factor 2). - Detail roles/functions, professional requirements and credentials required for the personnel responsible for developing the ICP (Factor 3). - !
 Discuss involvement of enrollee/caregiver in the ICP development (Factor 3). - Describe how the ICP is documented and updated and where the documentation is maintained so it is readily accessible by all involved parties (Factor 4). - Explain how ICP updates/modifications are communicated to all involved parties (Factor 5).